Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- 70% Damage
 	- Has 2 Brilliant Behemoths

+	Sun Priest (GrandParent)(3% Chance):
+	- Can use Solar Flare at any point in time.
+	- -50 Armor

 	Hoarder (Scavenger)(8% Chance):
 	- 75% Size
 	- 75% Health
 	- 125% Movement Speed
 	- 125% Attack Speed
 	- 90% Damage
-	- It's skill to obtain an item from his backpack has a cooldown of 10 seconds instead of the usual 20.
+	- Its skill to obtain an item from his backpack has a cooldown of 10 seconds instead of the usual 20.

+	Starving Dunestrider (Clay Dunestrider)(4% Chance):
+	- Can use Life Draining Tendrils at any point in time.
+	- -50 Armor

-	Devourer Dunestrider (Clay Dunestrider)(5% Chance):
+	Devourer Dunestrider (Clay Dunestrider)(2% Chance):
 	- 125% Size
 	- 120% Movement Speed
 	- 110% Attack Speed
 	- Has 2 Rejuvination Racks
+	- Has 2 Aegis
 	- Its Recovery Skill has Twice the Cooldown, Lasts Twice as Long, the Tethers are Twice as Long, and the Dunestrider no longer gains Armor.

-	Clay Soldier (ClayMen)(Requires Moffein's [ClayMen](https://thunderstore.io/package/Moffein/Clay_Men/))(15% Spawn Chance)
+	Clay Soldier (ClayMen)(Requires Moffein's ClayMen)(15% Spawn Chance)
 	- 112.5% Size
 	- 125% Health
 	- 90% Movement Speed
 	- 150% Attack Speed
 	- 50% Damage
 	- Has 1 Alien Head

 ## Configuring the Mod.